stanleyhuang16/portfolio2/README.md

 # Portfolio
 Utilized HTML5, CSS3, and JavaScript

-Fully responsive personal website coded from scratch
+Responsive personal website coded from scratch with no framework